developer-defined-accelerations/appendix/README.md

 - `KMeansClusterRatio.csv` to `Desktop/build_accel/KMeansClusterRatio.csv`.
 - `rq1_inspection_agreed.csv` to `Desktop/build_accel/inspection_agreed.csv`.

 Then, run `dotnet run -- count-categories`.
 The results will appear in `Desktop/build_accel` folder.
-Note that we did further modification to the category and pattern names, so the output does not fully align with what is presented in the paper.
+Note that we did further modifications to the category and pattern names, so the output does not fully align with what is presented in the paper.